 • If you must list in the individual features of your app, do so in bullet points that are spaced out properly.

-• Fire off your cross promotion now.
+• Fire off your mobile cross promotion now and start getting some engagement.

 Again, with all the developers you hopefully contacted in the pre-launch stages, make sure that the ads in their apps (that advertise your app) are running.